 - Set up a relay race.
-If you have more than one child, setting up a relay race is a good way to teach teamwork and sportsmanship.
+Running a relay race is great exercise, but working to set up a relay race is also a good way to teach teamwork and sportsmanship.

-- Play in the sprinklers.
+- Play in water sprinklers.
 If it’s warm enough where you live, you can bring out the sprinklers for the kids to run through.
 This is a good way to get kids to run, jump, and in general be active.
 It’s also a great way to cool down during the hot spring and summer months.

 - Go sledding or play in the snow!
 We won’t have snow this year in the South, but if you are lucky enough to get snow at your house, call your school day over early (or start late) and send the kids outside to play!
 They won’t even know they are exercising.

 This short list is just a few of the options to get your kids outside and playing.
 It really doesn’t matter what you do, as long as you get outdoors.
-Pack up some snacks (we like to bring our CLIF Kid Zbars®- they are made with organic ingredients and are non-GMO, so I can feel good about the kids snacking while we have fun) and head outside with the kids and PLAY!
+And, if possible, get outdoors and get active with your kids instead of sending them outside without you!
+Have fun!